NOAA National Weather Service

 Understanding and accurately predicting changes in the atmosphere requires adequate observations of the upper atmosphere.
 Radiosondes provide a primary source of upper-air data and will remain so into the foreseeable future.

 Radiosonde observations are applied to a broad spectrum of efforts.
 Data applications include:

 - Local severe storm, aviation, fire weather, and marine forecasts;

 - Ground truth for satellite

 What types of radiosondes are used by the NWS?

-LMS-6 and Mark IIA built by Lockheed Martin
+LMS-6 built by Lockheed Martin

 RS92-NGP built by Vaisala